 The Young Americans College of the Performing Arts is sensitive to individual student needs and promotes the validation of learning through experience.
-Students may therefore submit non-classroom acquired experiences for credit review goals will not qualify under this policy.
-These courses are listed in the transfer-of-credit policy.
+Students may therefore submit non-classroom acquired experiences for credit review.

 If the College deems an experience to have provided measurable learning achievement comparable to a designated campus course, credit will be given to the student.
 A maximum of 15 credits can be obtained through this process.